MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

     For more detailed instructions, see [Configuring a Computer for Driver Deployment, Testing, and Debugging](http://msdn.microsoft.com/library/windows/hardware/hh698272.aspx).

     The INF file contains the hardware ID for installing the *tabletaudiosample.sys*.
-For the sysvad sample, the hardware ID is:
+For the Syvad sample, the hardware ID is:
     `root\\sysvad\_TabletAudioSample`

     On the target computer, open a Command Prompt window as Administrator.
 Navigate to your driver package folder, and enter the following command: `devcon status root\\sysvad\_TabletAudioSample`